kerns/commander-v/README.md

 ![before-we-get-started](https://user-images.githubusercontent.com/20254/233304185-ceba2782-c8dc-4bc3-95de-18a9f7091f90.png)

 _To the wonderful humans working to fix their terrible code,
-...to all of the magical AIs racing ahead to help us.
+...and to all of the magical AIs racing ahead to help us.
 To each and every one of us, GODSPEED. **I am coming home**!_

 <cite>— The last words spoken by Commander V, before he transformed into a VS Code extension</cite>